Pickled Bloody Mary

 2 tbsp agave or honey

-1 handful of spicy tortilla chips (finely ground)
+1 handful of spicy tortilla chips (finely crushed)

 Finishing/satay: